foxfire667/ChartingHub/README.md

 - [Patashu's miniguide](http://www.flashflashrevolution.com/vbz/showthread.php?t=118975)

 Tachyon made a video guide on the basics of using ArrowVortex, where he goes over a lot of what's mentioned on the official guide in video format.
-Since its spoken from the perspective of an osu player, there's a few comments here and there that are safe to be ignored if you're learning how to use it for Etterna, but it doesn't detract from the information given
+Since its spoken from the perspective of an osu player, there's a few comments here and there that are safe to be ignored if you're learning how to use it for Etterna, but it doesn't detract from the information given.

 - [Tachyon's ArrowVortex basics guide](https://www.youtube.com/watch?v=hFO6IjzuOQM)

-This video is a polish guide to a few things in DDreamStudio
+This video is a polish guide to a few things in DDreamStudio.

 - [Polish DDreamstudio video by johnreactor](https://youtu.be/_M0ooUWY5dc)